What are Trump’s final rally speeches like? Lower energy, less focused and running late

 It’s a tight race that has required multiple, lengthy events in a day, and the fatigue can be heard in his voice.

-In many ways, the Donald Trump of 2016, 2020 and even earlier this year who has promised to “Make America Great Again” is not the same Donald Trump that stands before voters when the curtains close on this election in November 2024.
+In many ways, the Donald Trump of 2016, 2020 and even earlier this year, who promised to “Make America Great Again,” is not the same Donald Trump who stands before voters when the curtains close on this election in November 2024.

 Copyright 2024 NPR